-Adventure Works Cycles, the fictitious company on which the Adventure Works sample databases are based, is a large, multinational manufacturing company.
+Adventure Works Cycles, the fictitious company on which the Adventure Works example databases are based, is a large, multinational manufacturing company.
 The company manufactures and sells metal and composite bicycles to North American, European and Asian commercial markets.
-While its base operation is located in Bothell, Washington with 290 employees, several regional sales teams are located throughout their market base.
+While its base operation is in Bothell, Washington with 290 employees, several regional sales teams are located throughout their market base.